Numerical Methods for Biomembranes: conforming subdivision methods versus non-conforming PL methods: A Regularized PL Method

+In each case, we found that the numerical solution changes little with the choice of $\lambda$, which is consistent to the conclusion of Proposition~\ref{prop:Wmin_Regularized}.
+Also from the fact that $\cE$ is pretty close to the area $A$, we conclude from Theorem~\ref{thm:ConformalEnergy_PL} that the PL embeddings are close to being angle preserving.

-The construction of the Bers conformal atlas mentioned in the last section actually applies to an oriented simplicial surface of any genus.
-However, in the higher genus case not all conformal structures are conformally equivalent.
+In the higher genus case not all conformal structures are conformally equivalent.
 In the genus 1 case, the uniformization theorem implies that our solution surface can be mapped conformally to a flat torus.
-However, there is a one-complex dimensional family of non-equivalent conformal structures on a flat torus, and we do not a priori know which one to use.
-An interesting idea is to solve for the surface and its conformal structure {\it simultaneously}.
-To this end, we may again exploit Theorem~\ref{thm:ConformalEnergy} and Proposition~\ref{prop:Wmin_Regularized} by reformulating the problem as: \bea \min_{\cV, \omega} W_{\rm PL}(\cV) + \lambda\, \cE_\omega(\cV), \mbox{ s.t. $A(\cV) = A_0$ and relevant constraints on $V(\cV)$ and $M(\cV)$.} \eea Here $\omega \in \mathbb{C}$ is the complex parameter that determines the conformal structure, essentially the conformal structure of the parallelogram with sides $1$ and $\omega$ on the complex plane, and $\cE_\omega$ is the corresponding Dirichlet energy.
-The higher genus case has a similar structure, but $\omega$ becomes $3g-3$ complex-dimensional and the parametrization of conformal structures is more complicated \cite{jost2006riemann}.
+However, there is a one-complex dimensional family of non-equivalent conformal structures on a flat torus.